All Episodes

 I was an agency I worked for when I came out of law school.

-My first job was in Chief Counsel's office of the IRS.
+My first job was in chief counsel's office of the IRS.

-It is not the IRS I work for, but to take it a step further, and I think this is the bottom line.
+But to take it a step further, and I think this is the bottom line, that's an institution incapable of self-correcting and very dangerous.

-So we have to be on alert with on the agency level here, even with a new administration.
+So we have to be on alert on the agency level here, even with a new administration.

-You gotta watch out for the bureaucrats.
+You've got to watch out for the bureaucrats.

-We're already in federal court, and that those things will continue, and that will actually help the next administration succeed.
+Those things will continue, and that will actually help the next administration succeed.

 Outside interest is very important here.